-NEWARK, N.Y. – The Newark Pilots took a step in the right direction in their push to reach the playoffs by sweeping the Adirondack Trail Blazers in a doubleheader on Friday at Colburn Park.
+NEWARK, N.Y. – The Newark Pilots took a step in the right direction in their push to reach the playoffs by sweeping the Adirondack Trail Blazers in a doubleheader at Colburn Park.

 The Pilots (18-26) shutout the Trail Blazers (17-26), 5-0, on a complete-game three-hit performance from left-handed pitcher Nick Wegmann (Binghamton).
 In the nightcap, Charlie Sobieraski (Buffalo) became just the second Newark pitcher in team history to record a one-hitter in the 7-1 win.

 The sweep allowed Newark to leapfrog Adirondack in the Perfect Game Collegiate Baseball League (PGCBL) West Division standings and move into fourth place with a half-game lead.
 Combined with Utica’s (18-25) loss to first-place Elmira (29-15) , the Pilots are only a half-game behind the Brewers for the third and final playoff berth with six games remaining in the regular season.